Great Writing Begins with a Sizzling Start

 Sizzling Starts and NAPLAN

-Welcome back!
-We hope you’ve had an amazing time running the 5 Minute Fast Starts in your classroom.
-This weekend, let’s build on this and explore a few different types of Sizzling Starts.
+We hope you’ve enjoyed running the 5-Minute Fast Starts in your classroom.
+Let’s build on this and explore a few different types of Sizzling Starts.

 Below are some of the favourite (and easiest) ways to create a Sizzling Start.
 There’s also loads of examples to help showcase them with your students.